grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ir.md

 organizational personnel with information security and privacy responsibilities

+### ir-2.1: Simulated Events

+Incorporate simulated events into incident response training to facilitate the required response by personnel in crisis situations.

+Organizations establish requirements for responding to incidents in incident response plans.
+Incorporating simulated events into incident response training helps to ensure that personnel understand their individual responsibilities and what specific actions to take in crisis situations.

+simulated events are incorporated into incident response training to facilitate the required response by personnel in crisis situations.

+Incident response policy

+procedures addressing incident response training

+incident response training curriculum

+incident response training materials

+incident response plan

+system security plan

+privacy plan

+other relevant documents or records

+Organizational personnel with incident response training and operational responsibilities

+organizational personnel with information security and privacy responsibilities

+Mechanisms that support and/or implement simulated events for incident response training

+### ir-2.2: Automated Training Environments

+Provide an incident response training environment using {{ insert: param, ir-02.02_odp }}.

+Automated mechanisms can provide a more thorough and realistic incident response training environment.
+This can be accomplished, for example, by providing more complete coverage of incident response issues, selecting more realistic training scenarios and environments, and stressing the response capability.

+an incident response training environment is provided using {{ insert: param, ir-02.02_odp }}.

+Incident response policy

+procedures addressing incident response training

+incident response training curriculum

+incident response training materials

+automated mechanisms supporting incident response training

+incident response plan

+system security plan

+privacy plan

+other relevant documents or records

+Organizational personnel with incident response training and operational responsibilities

+organizational personnel with information security and privacy responsibilities

+Automated mechanisms that provide a thorough and realistic incident response training environment

 ### ir-3: Incident Response Testing

 Test the effectiveness of the incident response capability for the system {{ insert: param, ir-03_odp.01 }} using the following tests: {{ insert: param, ir-03_odp.02 }}.